RoadrunnerWMC/ndspy/docs/source/index.rst

 Still a little confused about what exactly ndspy is or what it's capable of?
 This section will try to answer some questions you may have.

-*   ndspy is a *library*, not a *program.* To use ndspy, you have to write your own Python code; ndspy is essentially a tool your code can use.
+-   ndspy is a *library*, not a *program.* To use ndspy, you have to write your own Python code; ndspy is essentially a tool your code can use.
 This may sound daunting -- especially if you're not very familiar with Python -- but the :doc:`tutorials/index` walk you through this process step-by-step for some common tasks.
 In the future, I plan to add some command-line and maybe even GUI tools powered by ndspy, but until then, this is how you use it.
-*   ndspy runs on your PC, not on the Nintendo DS itself.
+-   ndspy runs on your PC, not on the Nintendo DS itself.
 You use it to create and modify game files, which can then be run on the console.
 DS games have to be written in a compiled language such as C or C++ to have any hope of being efficient; Python will never be a serious option there, unfortunately.
+-   ndspy doesn't support every type of file used in every DS game.
+In fact, for any given game, it's likely that the majority of the game's files *won't* be supported by ndspy.
+There's a huge amount of variety in video game file formats, and it would be impossible to support them all. ndspy focuses on file formats used in many games, especially first-party ones.
+    Support for formats that are specific to a particular game would best belong in a separate Python library instead.

+    That said, certain parts of ndspy (such as its support for ROM files and raw texture data) have to do with the console's hardware rather than its software, and thus should be relevant to most or all games.

 .. _installation: